 Frequently vacuuming your pet’s bed can help keep it clean in-between washes.
 Vacuuming can help reduce hair and small particles that can allow mold or mildew to grow.
 The Shop-Vac style vacuum works best, but handheld vacuums also work well for removing hair and other small particles.

-Related Read: 6 Best Vacuum Cleaners For Cat Litter in 2021
+Related Read: 6 Best Vacuum Cleaners For Cat Litter

 A lint roller or some duct tape wrapped backward around your hand is another great way to remove hair and other small particles from your pet’s bed in between washings.